jackrein/TandemTrivia/README.md

 * Not enough tests!

 # To Play
-Clone repo, run "npm install" then "npm start"
+* Clone repo, run "npm install" then "npm start" OR
+* Open in browser at https://tandemtrivia.herokuapp.com/